Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Preliminaries on matroids, codes, and ideals

 Note that $d_1(\mathcal C)$ equals the minimum distance $d$ of $\mathcal C$; this is because all subcodes of $\C$ of dimension 1 are the linear spans (i.e., scalar multiples) of the nonzero codewords of $\C$.
-At the other end, $d_k(\C)$ equals $n$ minus the number of zero columns of a generator matrix of $\C$; this comes from the facts that the only subcode of $\C$ of dimension $k$ is $\C$ itself and that any codeword is a linear combination of the rows of a generator matrix.
+On the other hand, $d_k(\C)=n-t$, where $t$ is the number of zero columns of a generator matrix $G$ of $\C$, since the only subspace of $\C$ of dimension $k$ is $\C$ itself.

-The key result that makes it possible to calculate the generalized Hamming weights in a more consistent way is the following result of Wei.